rubind/union3/README.md

 For magnitude systems and instruments: edit the original_* files in $PATHMODEL.
 Then run python_code/shiftfilters.py to make the files that are actually read in by SALT.

-# For regenerating the bulk-flow eigenvectors: from BulkFlow/Public/Run_Example2
+# For regenerating the bulk-flow eigenvectors:

+From BulkFlow/Public/Run_Example2:

 ```python step1_make_Union3.py```